wmiklasewicz/cypress-keycloak/README.md

 ---

-This package/repository is created based on the fork from https://github.com/babangsund/cypress-keycloak I updated it about the latests cypress dependencies.
+This package/repository is created based on the fork from https://github.com/babangsund/cypress-keycloak it contains now support for the latest Cypress versions.

 ### Installation